K1TTYBLACK/WalkaboutMiniGolf-Unlocker/README.md

 - Ensure to backup your data
 - Use at your own risk; this application may violate game terms of service.
 - This project is for educational purposes only.
+- **This program will also unlock secret putters as well as future balls & putters**
+- **Tested on game version 5.6 (build 37174) for Meta Quest Standalone**

 ## 📂 Download

 ### 🐧 Linux
 1. Download the latest release from releases page.
-2. Run the executable in terminal `./WMG:B&P`.
+2. Run the executable in terminal `./WMG:BP`.

 ### 🏠 Windows
 1. Download the latest release from releases page.
-2. Run the executable `WMG:B&P.exe`.
+2. Run the executable `WMG:BP.exe`.

 ### 🍏 Alternative (macOS, Linux, Windows & other systems)
 1. Install Python and pip if not already installed.